craig-sd/JackboxGames/docs/prepare.md

 This preparation is only needed the first time you join a game.
-Once your computer is setup and you have added us as a friend on Steam you can go directly to the [Play](page).
+Once your computer is set up and you have added us as a friend on Steam you can go directly to the [Play](page).

 ## Requirements